Rendering Strategies: CSR vs SSR vs SSG vs ISR

 The Four Rendering Strategies

-• SSG (Static Site Generation): HTML generated at build time
+• SSG (Static Site Generation): HTML is generated at build time

 Client-Side Rendering (CSR)